TheLongSentance/chatbot_conversation/README.md

 ### Template Variables

-The `shared_prefix` supports the following template variables:
+The `shared_prefix`, `first_round_postfix`, `last_round_postfix` and each `bot_prompt` all support the following template variable:
 - `{bot_name}`: Replaced with the bot's name from its configuration
-  - This allows the shared prompt to reference each bot's specific identity
+  - Used for example to suggest in `first_round_postfix` that each bot should introduce itself by name in their first contribution to the conversation.
-  - Used for making the system prompt more personalized to each bot
+  - Used for making the system prompt more personalized to each bot at all stages of the conversation.

 ## Usage